Stylometry Explained: How AI Detectors Fingerprint Your Writing?

 1. Drop-in Detection

 Paste a paragraph or an entire draft, into NetusAI’s detector.
 In under a second you’ll see a color-coded verdict: 🟥 Detected, 🟡 Unclear or 🟢 Human.
-The tool highlights exactly which sentences show stylometric “red flags,” so you’re not rewriting blindly.
+The tool highlights stylometric “red flags” in sentences, allowing you to rewrite effectively and freeze words.

 2. Targeted Rewriting with the AI Bypasser

 Click any flagged block and launch the AI Bypasser.
-Unlike basic paraphrasers, it reshapes cadence, sentence length and transition patterns, the very signals stylometric models watch for, while leaving your meaning intact.
+It restructures cadence, sentence length and transition patterns, the stylometric signals, while preserving meaning.
 Think of it as a surgical edit, not a thesaurus swap.

 3. Instant Retest